(888) 340-0089

 Public Charity vs. Private Foundation: Understanding Nonprofit Types

-Choosing between a public charity and a private foundation is a major decision for any nonprofit founder.
-This guide explains how each type of organization works, their compliance requirements, and which path may best fit your mission—so you can form your organization with clarity, confidence, and long-term vision.
+Choosing between a public charity and a private foundation is an important early decision for nonprofit founders.
+This guide explains how each structure operates, the compliance responsibilities involved, and how to determine which model best supports your mission and long-term organizational goals.

 Introduction